 If you’re reading this right now, chances are you’re relatively new to editing videos and would like to brush up on your film editing techniques.
 We all have to start somewhere, which usually involves a rough piece of footage, a basic movie editing software suite and a somewhat ‘make it up as you go along’ approach to the whole thing.
 Precisely where are a few simple yet effective editing tips from the pros could help.

 Learning how to make video edits to be proud of can be satisfying beyond belief.
 The initial learning curve may seem relatively steep, but the most basic editing techniques that can add up to a real difference are surprisingly simple to grasp.
-The same also applies to a long list of seriously cool video editor effects, which once you’ve gotten to grips with become second nature.
+The same also applies to a long list of seriously cool video editor effects like chroma key video editing, which once you’ve gotten to grips with become second nature.

 In this brief introductory guide, I’ll be covering the basics of how to edit videos confidently and in a constructive way, with a series of helpful editing tips to help you step up your game in no time.